stormpath/stormpath-sdk-node/docs/app/views/client.md

   </tbody>
 </table>

 #### Returns

-void; the retrieved `Group` resource will be provided to the `callback` as the callback's second parameter.
+The retrieved `Group` resource will be provided to the `callback` as the callback's second parameter.

 ---

 <a name="getGroupMembership"></a>
 ### <span class="member">method</span> getGroupMembership(href, *[options,]* callback)

 Retrieves the [GroupMembership](groupMembership) resource at `href` and provides it to the specified `callback`.

 **NOTE**: This implementation does not validate that the returned resource is a `GroupMembership`: it is assumed that the caller knows the `href` represents a group location.

 #### Usage